-The credit quality of the financial assets included in other receivables is considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition.
-Otherwise, the credit quality of the financial assets is considered to be "doubtful".
+The credit quality of the financial assets included in other receivables is considered to be "normal" when they are not past due and there is no information indicating that the financial assets had a significant increase in credit risk since initial recognition, otherwise, the credit quality of the financial assets is considered to be "doubtful" or "credit-impaired".

-29. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)
+30. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (continued)